syalunin/quantum-vortices/README.md

 - Dependencies (list of libraries)

 ## Usage
-To run the project, use:
+To run the project, execute the following commands in the root directory:
 ```sh
 conda install fvdfvfd
 ```